tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK10.md

 > A **key** is a piece of information, usually a string of numbers or letters, which, when used in a <u>cipher</u>, can encode or decode data.

-Additionally, depending on how a cipher utilizes them, it can be classified as:
+Depending on how a cipher utilizes them, it can be classified as:

 * **Symmetric** - The cipher uses the same key for encryption and decryption.
 * **Asymmetric** - The cipher uses separate keys for encryption and decryption.
 These are known as <u>public</u> and <u>private keys</u>, respectively.

+Coupled with keys, most ciphers also utilize **initialization vectors**.

+> An **initialization vector** (or IV for short) is a variable used in several ciphers to <u>randomize</u> the encryption, thus producing distinct ciphertexts even if the same plaintext is encrypted multiple times.

 ## Task 1: Frequency Analysis